eskechivoi/Eskechivoi/README.md

 - 👋 Hi, I’m @ferrodr
-- 👀 I’m interested in backend, graphic drivers, distributed apps and OS.
+- 👀 I’m interested in developing fullstack solutions for IT systems, distributed apps and OS administration.
-- 🌱 I’m currently learning GoLang, C++ and Java.
+- 🌱 I’m currently learning C++, Java, Python, JS and Shell.
-- 💞️ I’m looking to collaborate on distributed apps and OS programming.
+- 💞️ I’m looking to collaborate on developing .
 - 📫 How to reach me ...

 <!---